 If you’re wondering how to start a consignment shop, the first step is to narrow down exactly what kind of store you want to open.
-There are many different kinds of consignment shops.
 The most successful stores cater to a specific audience and have a specialty or focus area that helps them stand out from other online or offline retail competitors.
-To make the most money with your new business, choose a product area that is in high demand and/or hard to find, to lure shoppers into your store.
+To make the most money with your new business, choose a product area that is in high demand and/or hard to find, to attract shoppers into your store.

-Luxury and designer goods are popular consignment items.
-Shoppers can purchase products that may otherwise be outside their budgets.
+The secondhand luxury and designer goods market was worth an estimated 45 billion Euros in 2023 according to the Bain-Altagamma Luxury Goods Worldwide Market Study (about $46 billion), a figure expected to continue to rise.
+These are popular items because shoppers can purchase products that may otherwise be outside their budgets.
 People looking to get rid of gently worn designer products often opt to sell them to a consignment store rather than donating to get a partial return on their investment.

 Secondhand books are another popular consignment category.
 In addition to regular paperbacks and hardcover books, some used bookstores deal in rare books, such as antiques and signed copies, or specialty books like cookbooks and textbooks.